 Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), the Association’s advocacy arm.
 In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

-Egge also drove the Association’s support for a 2016 decision by the Centers for Medicare & Medicaid Services to ensure people with Alzheimer’s will have access to care planning with a medical professional through Medicare for the first time in history.
+Egge also drove the Association’s support for a 2016 decision by the Centers for Medicare & Medicaid Services to ensure people with Alzheimer’s have access to care planning with a medical professional through Medicare for the first time in history.
 In addition, Egge has overseen efforts to increase the number of state Alzheimer’s plans so the disease can be more effectively addressed on the local level.
 Today, 46 states plus the District of Columbia and Puerto Rico have plans in place.

 Egge was appointed to the U.S. Department of Health and Human Services’ Advisory Council on Alzheimer’s Research, Care, and Services in 2017.
 This advisory council, created by the National Alzheimer’s Project Act, provides guidance to both the secretary and the United States Congress on matters of Alzheimer’s policy.